Hiding Out: Plot

 Andrew Morenski and two others, all stockbrokers, have passed bogus bonds for a mobster awaiting trial.
 After an evening out at a bar, one of them is killed in his home.
 The next morning, the FBI take the other two into protective custody.

 Convincing his FBI bodyguards to have breakfast out of the safe house, Andrew and the agents are followed by hitmen.
-One of the bodyguards is killed in the diner, the other injured, and Andrew flees the scene.
+Andrew flees the diner after one of his bodyguards is killed and the other is injured.
 While running from the hitmen, he boards a train, temporarily escaping.
-Andrew hitchhikes with a truck driver to Topsail, Delaware, where he phones his Aunt Lucy, who tells him to meet her at the high school where she is the nurse.
+Andrew hitches a ride with a truck driver to Topsail, Delaware, where he phones his Aunt Lucy, who tells him to meet her at the local high school where she is the nurse.

-Shaving his beard and bleaching the sides of his hair blonde give Andrew a punk look.
-He trades his $500 Italian sports coat for an overcoat from a bum to complete the look.
+Shaving his beard and bleaching the sides of his hair blonde, Andrew then trades his $500 Italian sports coat for an overcoat from a bum to complete his disguise.
 Arriving at Topsail High School, the office personnel mistake him for a new student and register him for classes.
-He takes the name of Maxwell Hauser (off a Maxwell House coffee can).
+He enrolls as Maxwell Hauser, quickly taking it from a Maxwell House coffee can.